Are you looking for a public health graduate program that combines a theoretical and a hands-on approach?

-- Cover core courses at the beginning of the program.
+- cover foundational core courses at the beginning of the program

-The curriculum changes will enhance the ability of our graduates to be critical thinkers and problem solvers.
-Because the curriculum is integrated across disciplines such as health promotion, epidemiology and health policy, students will learn to think across disciplines—just what employers require of today’s public health practitioner.
+The curriculum fosters critical thinking and problem solving skills in our graduates to be.
+Because the curriculum is integrated across disciplines such as health promotion, epidemiology and health policy, students learn to think across disciplines—just what employers require of today’s public health practitioners.